UP govt launches welfare scheme for children who lost parents to COVID-19 | Education

 The spokesperson said there are 197 children in the state who have lost both their parents to COVID-19.
 As many as 1,799 children have lost either their father or mother to COVID-19 but the annual income of the surviving parents will be evaluated.

-The Uttar Pradesh government will also provide tablets or laptops to all such children studying in schools, colleges or pursuing vocational education, according to the spokesperson.
+The state government will also provide tablets or laptops to all such children studying in schools, colleges or pursuing vocational education, according to the spokesperson.
+The top court had asked state governments to understand the agony of children starving on the streets and directed district authorities that they be immediately taken care of without waiting for any further orders from the courts.

+A vacation bench of Justices L N Rao and Aniruddha Bose directed district administrations to identify the orphans in their areas and upload their data on the National Commission for Protection of Child Rights (NCPCR) website by Saturday evening.

+The top court's direction came on an application filed by amicus curiae Gaurav Agrawal in the pending suo motu case seeking identification of orphaned children due to COVID-19 or otherwise and providing them immediate relief by the state governments.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)